romilly/quick2wire-gpio-admin/README.md

 ## Quick2Wire reeborn

-I am currently in the process of updating the Quick2Wire codebase and docmentation.
+I am currently in the process of updating the Quick2Wire codebase and documentation.

 You can follow progress on (RAREblog)[http://blog.rareschool.com/]